 Palma Airport is the third-largest in Spain.
 It has a total of 96 aircraft parking stands, 35 of which are fitted with air jetties.
 Depending on the stand your aircraft is assigned to, you may either be able to take the direct route into the terminal building via a jetty or you may be required to disembark via a mobile staircase, which will necessitate a short walk or bus ride in order to reach the terminal.

 If you have arrived from outside the Schengen area, you will need to follow the signs for passport control.
 Have your passport and any other travel documentation ready for inspection – you will be refused entry if you don’t have the required documents.
-You can find more information on entry requirements into Spain at the Ministry for Foreign Affairs, European Union and Cooperation.
+You can find more information on our page Visa and Entry Requirements for Mallorca.
 After passport control, you can proceed to the baggage reclaim hall, which is well signposted.

 If you have flown in from a Schengen country, simply follow the “exit” signs, which will lead you towards baggage reclaim.